garylirocks/quickrefs/microsoft-entra-id.markdown

     - Refers to resetting password when not signed in (forgotten or expired password), NOT changing password after signed in (everyone can do this)
     - You could config what authentication tests need to be passed
     - Can be set as 'none', 'selected' or 'all', administrator accounts can always do this no matter what is configured
-  - custom Azure AD roles (not Azure RBAC roles)
+  - custom Entra roles (not Azure RBAC roles)
   - allow hybrid users access both on-prem and cloud resources
   - dynamic groups
   - self-service group management